beanone/locksmitha/INTEGRATION_TESTING.md

 2. **Update Secrets Manager**
    - Add new secret to your secrets manager
    - Keep old secret for grace period
-   - Update Locksmitha to use new secret
+   - Update login to use new secret

 3. **Update Environment Variables**
    - Update `JWT_SECRET` in all services